 Our communities deserve to be safe; we deserve to be free from the extreme stress and fear that comes with the threat of deportation and to continue planning our lives with certainty and stability.

-On July 16, 2021, a judge sitting on the U.S. District Court for the Southern District of Texas ruled that DACA is unlawful.
+July 16, 2021: Judge Hanen from the U.S. District Court for the Southern District of Texas ruled that DACA is unlawful.
 But the court allowed people with DACA to continue to renew.
 The court blocked USCIS from processing first-time DACA requests.

-In September 2021, the Biden administration appealed the decision to the U.S. Court of Appeals for the Fifth Circuit.
-Oral argument is scheduled for July 6, 2022.
+September 2021: The Biden administration appealed the decision to the U.S. Court of Appeals for the Fifth Circuit.

 Current DACA recipients

 Though the Fifth Circuit agreed with the lower court’s decision that DACA is illegal, renewals are allowed while the case is appealed to the Supreme Court.
 Although it is still possible for DACA recipients to have their renewal requests processed, this could end at any moment over the next few months.

 AP continues open while renewals are still open.

 DACA recipients that have a valid reason for traveling abroad can still request advance parole, or permission to travel abroad.
 A valid reason to travel abroad for a DACA recipient is an employment-based reason, a humanitarian reason, or an educational reason.
 Vacation is not a valid reason under the DACA rules.
 Find out more about advance parole on our guide and always consult with an immigration lawyer before traveling outside the United States.